rimusz/gke-haproxy-lb/README.md

 STATIC_IP=10.200.252.10

 # VM type
-MACHINE_TYPE=g1-small
+MACHINE_TYPE=f1-micro
 ##############################################################################
 ```
-- Then run:
+- Now run the script:

 ```
-$ ./create_internal_lb.sh
+$ ./create_haproxy_lb.sh
 ```

-What `create_internal_lb.sh` does:
+What it does:
 ---
+Running this script performs the following actions:

-- Check for existing setup and deletes it all dependencies
+1. Checks for an existing setup and deletes it, along with all dependencies
-- Creates a temporal VM, set's it up
+2. Creates a temporary VM, and sets it up
-- Deletes the temporal VM keeping it's boot disk
+3. Deletes the temporary VM keeping its boot disk
-- Creates the custom image from the boot disk
+4. Creates the custom image from the boot disk
-- Creates HAProxy instance template based on the custom image
+5. Creates a HAProxy instance template based on the custom image
-- Creates a managed instance group with the 1 VM which has a static IP
+6. Creates a managed instance group with the new VM

-So what do you get then:
----
-- Internal Loadbalancer VM forwards received `http` trafic to all GKE cluster Nodes port 80 (the port can be changed in `get_vms_ip.tmpl`)
+After that, you'll have an internal load balancer VM running HAProxy that forwards all received HTTP traffic to all GKE cluster nodes on port 80.
+You can configure the port number by editing the `get_vms_ip.tmpl` file.

-- The Internal LoadBalance VM is watched by the Instance Group Manager, if the VM stops it gets restarted then
-- VM's HAProxy service is set to always restart, systemd restarts the service if it stops.
+This load balancer VM is watched by the Instance Group Manager.
+If the VM stops it gets restarted.
+Similarly, the HAProxy service running on the load balancer VM is set to always be running.
+So systemd restarts the service if it stops.

-- Script `/opt/bin/get_vms_ip` gets run by `cron` every two minutes (it can be changed), checks for GKE Nodes IP changes, updates HAProxy config file if node/s IP got changed and then restarts HAProxy.
+And here's the best bit: `/opt/bin/get_vms_ip` gets run by cron every two minutes.
+This script checks for cluster IP changes.
+If it detects any, it updates HAProxy configuration file as needed, and restarts HAProxy.

+You can configure the cron frequency by editing the `create_haproxy_lb.sh` file.

+* Everytime time you run `create_haproxy_lb.sh` it checks for the existing HAProxy VM and if found it get's deleted and recreated again.

+##### This is an open source tool.
+If you'd like to make changes, or request changes, please open an issue or a pull request!
+Thank you!